fgauna12/fgauna12.github.io/_posts/2020-02-13-authenticating-against-the-azure-management-rest-apis-using-the-fluent-sdk.md

 ```

-Besides building a normal HTTP request and sending it through an `HttpClient`, we had to add an `Authorization` header using the same mechanism that the Fluent SDK uses underneath.
+Besides building a normal HTTP request and sending it through an `HttpClient`, we had to add an `Authorization` header to the http request.

 It took some perusing through the open source repo for the fluent SDK, but ultimately it came down to this line: